jakubprach/WorldTimeApp/README.md

 <h3 align="center">WorldTimeApp</h3>
   <p align="center">
-    Website that shows current time in a specified timezone using WorldTimeAPI.
+    WebApp built using C# and .NET 6 that shows current time in a specified timezone using WorldTimeAPI.
     Timezone is specified in appsettings.json file.
   </p>
 </div>